Home

 Key Insights

-• โ–ณ Users express a 70% dissatisfaction rate with the recent changes.
+• โ–ณ Users report a staggering 70% dissatisfaction rate with Exodus's recent changes.

 Moving Forward

-With the fallout from Exodus's Monero support ending, many are questioning if the platform can regain the communityโ€™s trust.
-As users explore more privacy-centered wallets, the future of Exodus hinges on whether it can realign with the core values of the crypto community.
-Will it adapt, or has it lost its edge entirely?
+As the fallout from the end of Monero support continues, many are questioning whether Exodus can regain the communityโ€™s trust.
+The team's future may hinge on its ability to reconnect with the principles that originally attracted users.
+Will it adapt, or has it lost its relevance entirely?